 - What was most useful for you here?

 - What one idea can you put to use immediately?

 You have plans for every place in your life, and you have one or more new ideas and techniques you can put to use immediately.

 I’m proud of you for doing what many people don’t.
 You’ve declared a plan and taken meaningful action to deliver on your intention.

-Be confident that you are taking meaningful action to plan your results, and you are taking action to work your plan.
+- You are taking meaningful action to plan your results, and you are taking action to work your plan.

-Make it happen!
-(Perform and Produce)
+Next: Make it happen!
+(Manage Change)